Twdiap/candelight/README.md

-CANDELIGHT is a wifi candle with a real flame.
+**CANDELIGHT** is a wifi candle with a real flame.
-The two versions are still in developement and if you feel the urge to improve security I NEED YOUR HELP.
+The three versions are still in developement and if you feel the urge to improve security I NEED YOUR HELP.

+The big one is called *Triple Buse*.
+The small one is called *La flamme*.
+The last one is meant to power old oil lamps and react to a double tap on the side of the device (it isn't wifi connected but feel free to add connectivity).

 The heart of this project is a ESP8266 from Espressif and was originally made using Micropython but I quickly changed to Arduino IDE (for library management purposes).